 What if we add an additional plane sheet of negative charge such that the total negative charges become equal to the positive charges?

 What if the negative charges are evenly distributed within a given volume?
 One can consider this as an extreme case of having a large number of plane sheets of negative charge.
+Here we are assuming the total negative charge is equal to total positive charge.

 Use the slider to change the width of the volume.